Be – auxiliary verb

 - Future perfect continuous – passive

-(3) We use to be to talk about people’s age, height, weight and size plus colours and sizes.
+It is used to talk about people’s age, height, weight and size plus colours and sizes

 - I am twenty-five years old.